 Habitat for Humanity International is a nonprofit Christian housing ministry whose goal is to eliminate poverty housing and homelessness from the earth.
 Nearly 24% of the earth's population, including 10 million Americans, lack adequate housing.

 Habitat for Humanity of Logan County was founded in 1992 and the ground breaking for the first Logan County Habitat home took place on September 19, 1993.
-Since then seventeen homes have been built or rehabbed in Lincoln, Mt.
+Since then eighteen homes have been built or rehabbed in Lincoln, Mt.
 Pulaski, Atlanta and Elkhart.
 Through volunteer labor and tax-deductible donations of money and materials, Habitat builds and rehabs simple, decent housing with the help of the homeowner families.
 Habitat houses are financed with affordable, no-interest mortgages.
 The partner families make payments directly to the local affiliate.
 Mortgage payments are deposited in a revolving fund and used to build more houses within the community.

 HFH IS NOT A GIVE-AWAY PROGRAM